 Step One: Complete a Security Inventory

 - Identify the systems you wish to use with Argos: As an enterprise tool, Argos can be used to report against a variety of systems.
-Create a list of these systems and verify that MAPS and Argos are capable of working with these systems.
+Create a list of these systems and verify that MAPS and Argos are capable of working with them.

 - Identify the owners of the systems: It is important to identify the individuals responsible for the systems you wish to use for reporting.
 Some systems may have multiple owners, or ownership may be fragmented, with a variety of individuals having responsibility for different parts of the system.
-The system owners can explain the existing security setup for the system.
+(This setup will likely be prevalent for cloud-based applications.)
+These owners can explain the existing security setup for their systems.
 This is important information that will be used to configure MAPS and Argos security.

 - Identify the users of the system and the roles they will fill: You are certain to have a variety of users with different needs and skills.
-While it is not necessary to identify every individual user of the system at this stage, it will be useful to know the different types of users, and how they will be using the system.
+While it is not necessary to identify every individual user of the system at this stage, it will be useful to know the different types of users and how they will be using the system.
+The applications may offer different roles or levels of access.
 Start dividing the users into roles according to the tasks they perform and the level of access they will need.
 These roles will be used to set up the MAPS and Argos security roles later on.

 Step Two: Review Your Security Goals & Policies